 What are the alternatives, then?

-As the rules are prospective, in preference to the retrospective, investments already made in property, SMEs, and so forth won’t be impacted at the regulatory front.
-However, as pointed out above, improved expenses may additionally make such schemes unviable anyhow.
+As the rules are prospective, in preference to the retrospective, investments already made in property, SMEs, and so forth won’t be impacted on the regulatory front.
+However, as pointed out above, improved expenses may make such schemes unviable.